Julian Wright (historian)

-Julian Wright is Professor of History and Head of Humanities at Northumbria University and Secretary for Professional Engagement at the Royal Historical Society.
+Julian Wright is Professor of History at Northumbria University.
+He was Head of Humanities from 2017 to 2022 and has been editor of French History and Secretary for Professional Engagement at the Royal Historical Society.

 He was previously a senior lecturer in history at the University of Durham and earlier a Junior Research Fellow of Christ Church, Oxford.

 He is a historian of modern culture, politics and ideas, and has worked in particular on ideas and experiences of time in modern Europe; on the social history of intellectuals and politicians in France; and on historiography.

 Between 2007 and 2022 he was Musical Director of The Durham Singers.